samuelfneumann/GoLearn/README.md

 - [ ] Tasks and learners should both follow the Null Object pattern

 - [ ] Cartpole needs `Render()` method

-Documentation of AverageReward

-Find some way to save the episodic return for average reward environments.
-Maybe create an AverageRewardTracker